aws/copilot-cli/site/content/community/guides.ja.md

 [**github.com/copilot-example-voting-app**](https://github.com/copilot-example-voting-app), [**#1745**](https://github.com/aws/copilot-cli/discussions/1745) | A voting application distributed over three ECS services created with AWS Copilot. | Amazon Aurora PostgreSQL database, service discovery, autoscaling |
 [**#1925**](https://github.com/aws/copilot-cli/discussions/1925) | Show-and-tell explaining how you can do continuous deployments from branches with AWS Copilot pipelines. | Branch-based deploys, AWS CodePipeline |

 ## ワークショップ

 | タイトル     | 詳細                         |
 | ----------- | ------------------------------------ |
 [**ECS Workshop**](https://ecsworkshop.com/microservices/) | In this workshop, we deploy a three-tier microservices application using the AWS Copilot CLI.
 (Optional accompanying video [here](https://www.youtube.com/watch?v=o8o9Ea9o0aI).) |
+[**Copilot Primer Workshop**](https://catalog.us-east-1.prod.workshops.aws/workshops/d03316be-3c29-49db-8dc3-eb196c1778c9/ja-JP) | In this workshop, you will experience AWS Copilot CLI through the creation of a sample to-do list application.
+With AWS Copilot CLI, you initialize your application, create a development environment and deploy containers onto the environment.
+You can also deploy your containers from a pipeline. |